dagbjorn/microcoffee/README.md

     mvn gplus:execute -Ddbhost=192.168.99.100 -Ddbport=27017 -Ddbname=microcoffee -Dshopfile=oslo-coffee-shops.xml
     mvn gplus:execute -Ddbhost=192.168.99.100 -Ddbport=27017 -Ddbname=microcoffee-test -Dshopfile=oslo-coffee-shops.xml

-:warning: Just ignore the `java.security.AccessControlException` warnings that are thrown from failed MBean registration.
+:warning: Just ignore the `java.security.AccessControlException` warnings that are thrown due to failed MBean registration.

 To verify the database loading, start the MongoDB client in a Docker container.
 (Use `docker ps` to find the container ID or name.)